wwivbbs/docs/docs/network/wwivnet.md

 If you are running other BINKP protocol networks (like Fidonet), you might need to specify a custom port for WWIVnet.
 To do this, the custom port needs to be specified in `binkp.net` by adding  `:port#` to your entry like so:
 `@206 wwiv.cloudcitybbs.com:24555`
 This is managed by @1, the Network Coordinator.
 So you first contact them about this as you joing WWIVnet or if you need to make a change later.
-You will then also need to specify this custom port in the WWIVServer.exe config on Windows, or the wwivd.ini file for linux.
+You will then also need to specify this custom port in wwivd config in wwivconfig.

 Again, be sure to coordinate changes with 1@1 or you will be dropped off the net.